Creamy Pesto Mac and Cheese with Spinach

 How to Use Leftover Pesto

 Pesto is definitely an expensive ingredient, but it’s so potent that you really don’t need a lot to add big flavor to your recipes.
-The little jar I bought contains about 3/4 cup pesto and cost $3.99.
+The little jar I bought contains about 3/4 cup pesto and costs $3.99.
 I usually only use about ¼ cup at a time in a recipe, so there is always some leftover.
 Here are some other recipes that use pesto:

 If you can’t find uses for your leftovers immediately, pesto can be frozen.
 A lot of people like to spoon it into ice cube trays so they can grab a couple tablespoons at a time to toss into recipes like pasta, salad dressings, and other sauces.